yury-lysogorskiy/lammps/doc/src/variable.rst

 command; it could also be contained in a file.
 See the :doc:`python
 <python>` command doc page for details.

-The *variable pyarg1* command defines an internal-style variable.
-It MUST have the name pyarg1.
-If the Python function has *N* arguments, *N* internal-style variables MUST be defined with names *pyarg1*, *pyarg2*, ... *pyargN*.
-Note that multiple Python function wrappers can use the same internal-style variables.

 The next three commands define atom-style variables *xtrunc*, *ytrunc*, and *ztrunc*.
 Each of them include the same Python function wrapper in their formula, with a different argument.
 The atom-style